jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 ### Browser Pooling
 I have not implemented proper browser pooling this for this use case but in production we could pool and manage browsers using p-queue or similar if on an EC2.

-If on AWS lambdas we could share and manage browsers for efficiency although it is also not awful to just spin up a new browser in each lambda instance as the compute costs are not usually the bottleneck for cost (that is proxies) and the websites themselves are usually the bottleneck for performance.
+However, if on AWS lambdas we could pool and manage browsers separately to the lambdas although it is also not awful to just spin up a new browser in each lambda instance as the compute costs are not usually the bottleneck for cost (that is proxies) and the websites themselves are usually the bottleneck for performance.
+This would also allow us to easily handle using a new proxy on each connection which is sometimes needed.

 We could also create a browser pool in an EC2 and connect to it with the lambdas with 'puppeteer.connect' if we want to pool browsers on AWS lambdas.

-However, if given the time and resources pooling the browsers would be optimal.
+I would also need to research this more to understand the feasibility and trade offs of pooling browsers on aws lambda as this may not be a good idea in general as it eats in to the benefits of serverless.

 ### Using Puppeteer
 As the requirements specify using Puppeteer, I will implement the solution accordingly.
 However, sometimes it is very easy to implement a curl + HTML parser solution.
 I have only investigated ladbrookes and that website in particular seems to be easier to scrape using puppeteer although other websites may have more easily accessible APIs which would lend themselves to using fetch in the code.